improving your home

 Unsupervised cooking equipment

 Keep flammable items such as tea towels, wooden utensils or oven mitts at a safe distance from hot surfaces.
+A small habit can prevent a major accident.

 Outdoor barbecues